yegor256/blog/_posts/2015/jan/2015-01-15-how-to-cut-corners.md

 Who will fix them and how is the responsibility of a [project manager]({% pst 2016/may/2016-05-24-who-is-project-manager %}).
 Your job is to reveal, not to hide.
-By being a hero and trying to fix everything in the scope of a single task, you're not doing the project a favor&mdash;you're concealing the problem(s).
+By being a hero and trying to fix everything in the scope of a single task, you're not doing the project a favor---you're concealing the problem(s).

 Edit: Another good example of a dependency may be a question raised at, for example, [StackOverflow]({% pst 2017/feb/2017-02-14-stackoverflow-is-your-tool %}) or a user list of a third-party library.
-If you can't find a solution yourself and the problem is outside of the scope of your project&mdash;submit a question to SO and put its link to the source code (in JavaDoc block, for example).
+If you can't find a solution yourself and the problem is outside of the scope of your project---submit a question to SO and put its link to the source code (in JavaDoc block, for example).

 ## Demand Better Documentation and Wait